zy26/QUBIC/README.md

 install.packgaes("qgraph")
 install.packages("RColorBrewer")
 ```
-For Windows users, Rtools(https://cran.r-project.org/bin/windows/Rtools/)should also be installed.
+For Windows users, Rtools(https://cran.r-project.org/bin/windows/Rtools/) should also be installed.

 To install the development version of QUBIC:
 ```{r}